-This proposed policy and advisory TA will finance Phase 1 of the KEEP in 2013.
+This policy and advisory TA finances Phase 1 of the KEEP in 2013-2016.

 The impact of this TA will be enhanced policy formulation capacity of the government to support its medium and long-term development strategies.
-The expected outcome will be strengthened government capacity and awareness of best practices in the selected areas.
+The expected outcome will be strengthened government capacity and awareness of best practices in selected areas.

-As part of the KEEP, this TA will support subprojects at the macro, sector, and thematic level that facilitate or promote knowledge solutions, capacity development, and exchange of global best practices.
-Because of the dynamic and unforeseeable nature of government demand for knowledge products and advisory services, the subprojects of the TA and the implementation approach will be flexible in order for the TA to effectively respond to the country's urgent requirements in a timely manner.
+As part of the KEEP, this TA supports subprojects at the macro, sector, and thematic levels that facilitate and promote knowledge solutions, capacity development, and exchange of global best practices.
+Due to a dynamic and unforeseeable nature of the government's demand for knowledge products and advisory services, the government and ADB agreed that a list of subprojects under the TA and the implementation approach will be flexible in order to allow the TA to effectively respond to the government's urgent requests in a timely manner.

 The criteria for selecting a subproject are that it (i) supports the government's priority policy reforms and is consistent with the CPS; (ii) is related to implementation of the government's development strategies; (iii) is considered as an urgent and high-priority area where ADB can add value; (iv) shows evidence of strong government ownership; and (v) complements ADB and development partners' other knowledge activities.

 The main outputs of the TA are under the categories of policy advisory and capacity development and include (i) analytical reports with policy recommendations for the government, and (ii) capacity development activities.

 Effective coordination of the TA by the executing agency and beneficiaries is important for successful implementation of the current and subsequent TAs under the KEEP.
 It is assumed that there will be (i) consistent government demand for ADB's knowledge products and services, (ii) effective coordination by the executing agency in leading selection of potential subprojects and re